harbaum/galagino/README.md

 ![Breadboard photo](images/galagino_breadboard.jpeg)

 This setup with five buttons works fine for Galaga since there is no vertical movement in the game that requires a joystick.
-A joystick may be needed for other games like Pac-Man and Donkey Kong.
-The setup would the be wired in the following way:
+A joystick is needed for Pac-Man and Donkey Kong.
+The joystick based setup would then be wired in the following way:

 ![Breadboard scheme with 5 way joystick](images/galagino_5way_bb.png)